andrepolischuk/andrepolischuk.github.io/notes/_why-i-use-vim.md

 1. I try to use less entities in all.
 Vim allows me to use terminal things and text editing in one place.

-2. I use one enviroment configuration on all platforms.
+2. Vim allows me to use one enviroment configuration on all platforms.
   One Vim, zsh, aliases on laptop, virtual servers, anywhere.

+3. Vim is open sourced.

-3. Vim is a modal and have reach [shortkeys](https://vim.rtorr.com) mostly without `ctrl`/`alt` prefix.
+4. Vim is a modal and have reach [shortkeys](https://vim.rtorr.com) mostly without `ctrl`/`alt` prefix.
 I glad every time using `ya{` combination to copy JavaScript object with surrounding curly braces.

-4. Vim use less resources than Atom or most other editors.
+5. Vim uses less resources and starts faster than Atom or most other editors and IDE.

-5. Fully customizable by [plugins](http://vimawesome.com): syntax highlighting, color schemes, tools.
+6. Vim is fully customizable by [plugins](http://vimawesome.com): syntax highlighting, color schemes, tools.

 ## My setup for frontend